Daniel Carlson: 2021 season

 The Raiders placed a second-round restricted free agent tender on Carlson on March 17, 2021.
 He signed the tender on April 29.
 In Week 2, Carlson converted all four field goal attempts and both extra-point attempts in a 26–17 victory over the Pittsburgh Steelers, earning AFC Special Teams Player of the Week.
 On Thanksgiving Day against the Dallas Cowboys, he went 3–3 on extra points and 5–5 on field goals in a 36–33 overtime road victory, including a career-long 56-yarder to take a late lead in the 4th quarter and a 29-yarder to win the game in overtime.
 Carlson's Thanksgiving Day performance earned him another AFC Special Teams Player of the Week honor, a feat only two other kickers had achieved at that point in the season.

 On December 9, 2021, Carlson signed a four-year, $18.4 million extension with the Raiders, making him the third-highest-paid kicker in the NFL.

 Down the stretch of the 2021 season, Carlson's kicking performance would become crucial for the Raiders.
 In Week 15 against the Cleveland Browns, Carlson made all three of his field goal attempts, the last of which being a 48-yard field goal that won the game for the Raiders.
 Two weeks later against the Indianapolis Colts, Carlson successfully converted all three of his field goal attempts and both of his extra-point attempts to account for 11 of the 23 points the Raiders scored in the contest, including the game-winning field goal.
 Carlson's performance tied him with New England Patriots' kicker Nick Folk for leading the league in field goals made and field goals attempted in the 2021 season.
 In the regular season finale against the Los Angeles Chargers, Carlson made five field goals, including a game-winning 47-yard attempt as time expired in overtime.
 The Raiders would clinch a playoff spot and eliminate the Chargers from playoff contention.

+2022 season

 In the 2022 season, Carlson converted 35-of-36 extra point attempts and 34-of-37 field goal attempts.

+2023 season

 In the 2023 season, he converted all 32 extra point attempts and 26-of-30 field goal attempts.

+2024 season

 In the 2024 season, he converted 23-of-25 extra point attempts and 34-of-40 field goal attempts.

+2025 season

+In the 2025 season, Carlson converted 21 of 22 extra point attempts and 22 of 27 field goal attempts.

+New Orleans Saints

+On August 24, 2026, Carlson signed with the New Orleans Saints.